elecfreaks/learn-en/microbitKit/Tinker_Kit/tinker_kit_case_06.md

 ### Step 4 – Success!

-Voilà!
+Success!
 You have created a intruder detector!